warner/petmail/docs/mailbox.rst

 The sender then uses the addressbook entry to determine:

+* the channel's sender-specific transport ID (STID)
+* the channel's Channel ID (CID)
-* the recipient's current (rotating) public key, "current-recip"
+* the mailbox's stable public key (mailbox-pubkey)
-* the recipient's client-identifier string
+* the channel's current rotating public key (channel-pubkey)
-* the sender's stable signing key (for just this recipient) "stable-sender"
+* the sender's stable signing key, for just this recipient (sender-signkey)
-* the mailbox's stable public key, "mailbox"

 and creates two ephemeral keypairs pubkey1/pubkey2 (with corresponding privkey1/privkey2).
+It re-randomizes STID to get MSTID, and CID to get MCID.
+Each message gets a different re-randomization of the two values.

 The sender then builds the layered message as follows:

-* msgD = sign(by=stable-sender, pubkey2) + encoded-payload
+* msgD = sign(by=sender-signkey, pubkey2) + encoded-payload
-* msgC = encrypt(to=current-recip, from=privkey2, msgD)
+* msgC = MCID + pubkey2 + encrypt(to=channel-pubkey, from=privkey2, msgD)
-* msgB = client-id + msgC
+* msgB = MSTID + msgC
-* msgA = encrypt(to=mailbox, from=privkey1, msgB)
+* msgA = pubkey1 + encrypt(to=mailbox, from=privkey1, msgB)

 Some notes on terminology:

-* sign(by=X,msg=Y) returns the concatenation of the 32-byte verifying key pubX, the msg Y, and the 64-byte Ed25519 signature (R and S concatenated together)
+* sign(by=X,msg=Y) returns the concatenation of the msg Y and the 64-byte Ed25519 signature (R and S concatenated together)
-* encrypt(to=X, from=Y, Z) produces the concatenation of the 32-byte pubX,
+* encrypt(to=X, from=Y, Z) produces the concatenation of a 24-byte random
-  the 32-byte pubY, a 24-byte random nonce, the encrypted message Z, and the 32-byte Poly1305 MAC.
-This is built by concatenating the two pubkeys, the nonce, and the output of crypto_box().
+  nonce, the encrypted message Z, and the 32-byte Poly1305 MAC.
+This is built by concatenating the nonce and the output of crypto_box().

 Wire Protocol
 -------------